 While men wore suits to jazz clubs and the movies, many blue-collar laborers did not wear them to work.
 Those working in mines, construction, and mechanics often wore dark navy coveralls and overalls.
 Men’s work shirts buttoned down the front and had one or two pockets.

-I will have lots more to say about men’s fashion in the next chapter, so be sure to keep reading.
+I will have lots more to say about fashion history in the next chapters, so be sure to keep reading.

 History of women’s fashion in the 1920s

 Women refused to hide their bodies any longer under many layers of clothing during the 1920s.
 Changes came quickly to women’s fashion, from chemise or shift dress to the first black cocktail dress.
 While not initially embraced by everyone, hemlines came up to reveal women’s knees.

 Initially introduced as outerwear on Paris’ runways in 1916, women started wearing chemise or shift dresses as their daily wardrobe and dropped wearing them as outerwear.
 These dresses hung straight down from the shoulders.
 The look was not flattering on everyone, so designers introduced empire waistlines as hemlines rose.

 By the mid-1920s, flapper dresses were normal wear for evenings out.
 Elaborate beadwork inspired by Art Deco designs often covered the dresses, and some designers incorporated exotic materials, such as ostrich feathers, into their creations.
 These sleeveless dresses often had open backs, but they were still knee length.

 In 1926, the first black cocktail dress appeared on the pages of Vogue magazine, where the editors dubbed it the Ford dress after the automobile that was becoming extremely popular.
 Coco Chanel designed the black frock for daytime wear, but Chanel soon designed numerous black evening dresses.
 The designer described her first dress as a simple design of modest materials.